GUIDE TO MANAGING YOUR SEVERE KNEE ARTHRITIS WITHOUT SURGERY & PAINKILLERS

 Combine Treatments for More Pain Relief

 The triad of exercise, weight loss, and biomechanical assistance can all work synergistically to provide a complete treatment solution.
-Longer-term lifestyle changes in terms of your activity level and muscular fitness are important however your efforts here may be inconsistent during occasions where your knee pain flare-ups.
-Using an external knee support (Biomechanical Device) can decrease pressure on the knee allowing you to exercise, burn calories, and strengthen your muscles ultimately leading to a better knee.
-As described earlier there are four categories of biomechanical assistance devices.
+Exercise can be challenging if you are always in pain, which can make maintaining weight loss much more difficult.
+Using an external knee support (biomechanical device) can decrease pressure on the knee allowing you to exercise, burn calories, strengthen your muscles and beat your knee arthritis.
+As described above there are four categories of biomechanical assistance devices.
 See the table below for a full comparison of these devices and their respective features.

 Avoiding, Delaying and Enhancing Knee Surgery Outcomes

 Conservative management is all about decreasing the need for invasive and/or risky pharmaceutical or surgical treatments.
-Realistically, many will need knee surgery eventually, but with regular exercise, dieting and supportive bracing it could be delayed for years.
+Realistically, many will need knee surgery eventually, but with regular exercise, dieting and supportive bracing it could be significantly delayed.

 Knee Surgery Is No Longer The Only Option

-External supports that provide tri-compartment unloading can help you avoid or delay knee surgery.
+External supports that provide tri-compartment offloading can help you avoid or delay knee surgery.
 Check out How Long Do Knee Replacements Last for more information on the benefits and risks.

 - Redistributing pressure to other areas of the knee may increase the risk of cartilage degeneration in these areas.

-- Cannot decrease pressure in the Patella-Femoral Compartment.
+- Cannot decrease pressure in the patellofemoral compartment.
 Consequently, will yield limited pain relief during squatting & kneeling.

-- Can only unload one compartment at a time and thus will have limited benefit for multi compartment OA.
+- Can only offload one compartment at a time and thus will have limited benefit for multi compartment OA.

 Complex exoskeleton technology capable of providing the human body with active support via mechanical components was developed in the 1960’s with military applications in mind.
 Because of this it was prohibitively expensive for those just looking for relief from their arthritis pain.
 In 2014 Spring Loaded Technologies delivered the world’s first exoskeleton knee brace hybrid with liquid spring technology.
 For sufferers of severe knee osteoarthritis this technology provides all of the benefits of a complex industrial grade exoskeleton at a fraction of the price.
 Avoiding and delaying knee replacement surgery is now a real possibility.

-Below we have saved you time by researching the premier products designed to unload knees with severe osteoarthritis.
+Below, we have saved you time by researching the premier products designed to offload knees with severe osteoarthritis.
 These products range from traditional knee braces to complex exoskeletons with electronic components.

 Should I Be Using a Knee Brace?

 It all depends on your current situation, arthritis prognosis, and future goals.
-Traditional unloader knee braces can be great especially for those suffering from medial uni-compartmental OA.
-Exoskeletons are promising, particularly for those with multi-compartment Osteoarthritis, severe pain and poor function in their affected joint.
-If you want the best of both worlds, Spring Loaded’s Levitation ®2 is an option worth considering.
+Traditional offloader knee braces can be great especially for those suffering from medial uni-compartmental OA.
+Exoskeletons are promising, particularly for those with multi-compartment osteoarthritis, severe pain and poor function in their affected joint.
+If you want the best of both worlds, Spring Loaded’s knee brace is an option worth considering.
 Check out the video below to see how it works: